NYC man accused of hiding ‘plastic bag’ of human remains in basement - NewsBreak

 QUEENS ( WPIX ) – A man in New York City is accused of hiding human remains in the basement of a home he shares with his father, police said Tuesday.

-Josh Legendre, 38, has been charged with concealment of a human corpse and tampering with physical evidence, per the NYPD.Ohio man must pay 20k after killing bald eagle
+Josh Legendre, 38, has been charged with concealment of a human corpse and tampering with physical evidence, per the NYPD.Turn it down: Florida law lets officers ticket for loud music from cars

 The identity of the deceased has not been made public.